twse/random-stuff/Third-Party Notices.md

 # Commercial Software

-## For use of Bink Video
-Uses Bink Video.
-Copyright © 1997-2018 by RAD Game Tools, Inc.

 “bob’s game” uses Coherent UI™ user interface technology.
 Copyright 2012-2018 Coherent Labs.
 All Rights Reserved.

 ## For use of DOOM